-- Students on the Clinical track are required to pay \$145 Material Fee during the Capstone course (MFT690), which will provide access to exam kit that prepares students for the CA Exam, National Exam and LPCC Exam.
-The exam kit is part of the capstone course only. - MFT students are also required to purchase the book: DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition).
+- Effective Summer 2024-1: Students on the Clinical track are required to pay \$116 Material Fee during the Capstone course (MFT690), which will provide access to exam kit that prepares students for the CA Exam, National Exam and LPCC Exam.
+The exam kit is part of the capstone course only. - Students in the MFT Program will NOT have to purchase a required manual that is accessible in the TUW library, i.e., The Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR).
 This is a key clinical resource that you will use not only for your courses but for clinical application in practicum and beyond. - American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.).
 Washington, DC: Author.